0x0jr/netnuker/README.md

 ![image](https://github.com/mxntysec/netnuker/assets/166342298/b0c49377-d0ed-427f-86a0-935d9ce10dba)

+You can install the dependencies with the requirements.txt file: `pip install -r requirements.txt`

-You can implement ip spoofing for TCP Syn Flooding but this tool just spoofs the source port.
+Note: You can implement ip spoofing for TCP Syn Flooding but this tool just spoofs the source port.

 # ETHICAL DISCLAIMER: